 There is only one exception to Oregon’s statute of limitations: if the defendant used fraud, deceit or misleading representation to hide the malpractice, then there is a two-year deadline once the fraud or deceit is discovered.
 In these cases, a medical malpractice claim must still be proven through 1) proving the doctor or hospital acted negligently, and 2) correlating the negligence with an injury.

-Many states place a cap on damages in medical malpractice claims.
+Many states place caps on damages in medical malpractice settlements.
 Oregon’s constitution prevents caps on non-economic damages in personal injury cases, including medical malpractice.
 While the state doesn’t place a cap on non-economic damages in personal injury cases, a cap of $500,000 is applied to wrongful deaths caused by medical malpractice.

 While you technically have two years to file a claim, many medical malpractice lawyers refuse to take cases older than eighteen months.
 If you believe you may have a medical malpractice claim, it’s in your best interest to hire a medical malpractice lawyer as soon as possible.

-Please contact Nelson MacNeil Rayfield today if you have any questions regarding your claim.
-Call 1-503-447-3990 today for a free consultation!
+Please contact Nelson MacNeil Rayfield today if you have any questions regarding your claim, and we’ll be happy to provide a free consultation.